Case Study: Marcus Trescothick

 Why did this cricketer find it too daunting to just come out and say: “I’m down – really down – and I need help?”

 Why is it so difficult to acknowledge depression?
 Why does it feel easier to say that you have been laid low by a virus, a bad stomach, personal problems or a “sensitive medical condition”?
-And what prevents us from turning to family and friends or seeking professional support when we are hemmed in by depression?
+And what prevents us from turning to family and friends or seeking therapy when we are hemmed in by depression?

 The Issue of Mental Health Stigma